How to Become a Speech Therapist in New York

 Consider Applying for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP)

-Once you’ve passed the exam, you have the opportunity to apply for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) by submitting an application to the American Speech-Language-Hearing Association.
+Once you’ve passed the exam and completed your fellowship, you have the opportunity to apply for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) by applying to the American Speech-Language-Hearing Association.
 To apply, you’ll need:

 You are not required to obtain the CCC-SLP in order to become licensed in New York, but it can be used as one way of meeting state licensing requirements.

 Step 4.
-Apply for Licensing and Begin Practicing as a Speech-Language Pathologist in New York
+Apply for your SLP License and Begin Practicing as a Speech-Language Pathologist in New York

 You should hear back from the board in two-three weeks.
-Once you’ve been issued your license, you’ll be able to consider:
+Once you’ve been issued your license, you’ll be ready to begin your career in speech-language pathology by:

 Working for Your Clinical Fellowship Provider